 Transfer:

-The entire point for creating film in the first place is so that it can be viewed again later.
+Viewing old films today is the number one reason to digitize 8mm film.
+The entire point of creating a film is to view it again later.
 Family memories, documentaries, entertainment, and legal evidence are just a few types of films created because there is a desire or need to be seen later.

-Whether gathered around the projector and screen in the living room or watching intently in a courtroom, film, projector, and screen must all be in working order.
-Take away any one piece, and viewing is inhibited or prevented altogether.
+Whether gathered around the projector and screen in the living room or watching intently in a courtroom, the film, projector, and screen must all be in working order.
+One missing piece prevents viewing.

-If the projector breaks down, there is no way to view the film as intended.
-If the screen fails, film can be projected on a wall, but it loses the crispness of a screen that was made for the purpose.
-However, if the film breaks or becomes unplayable, then there is no point in the projector or screen.
+If the projector breaks down, then viewing the film is impossible.
+If the screen fails, film can be projected on a wall, but it loses the crispness of a screen made for the purpose.
+However, if the film breaks or becomes unplayable, there is no point for the projector or the screen.

-Today, there are virtually no working projectors in existence, so there is also no use for a screen, but there is 8mm film in closets, attics, and basements all over the world, but what to do with it?
+Today, there are virtually no working film projectors, so there is also no use for a screen.
+8mm film fills boxes in closets, attics, and basements, but what can be done with it?

 Digital Video Format Choices